Krunker-Java-plus-X/Krunker-Hax/README.md

 Auto Fire ❌

 Sorry I didn't work for Java Script so Maybe I can't fix Script Aimbot in this version

+If my script is wrong please tell me in the comment